DhawalShankar/portfolio/README.md

 ---

-## 🔗 About This Website
+## 🔗 About This Portfolio

-This portfolio website is a personal hub that demonstrates:

-* 🌱 My skills in **Full-Stack Development**, **UI/UX Design**, and **Software Engineering**
-* 🚀 Projects I’ve worked on, including web apps, AI tools, and creative publications
-* 📝 My journey as a coder, poet, and storyteller

-It’s built to be **fast, modern, and responsive**, making sure visitors have an immersive experience while exploring my work.
+This portfolio highlights my **technical expertise**, **projects**, and **growth journey** as a software professional.

+It is designed to give recruiters and collaborators a **clear, concise, and interactive experience**, showing what I can deliver in real-world development and problem-solving.

 ---